The New England Journal of Medicine January 09, 2020

 Bottom Line

-In patients with asymptomatic, very severe aortic stenosis, early surgical aortic valve replacement resulted in significantly lower rates of operative or cardiovascular death and all-cause mortality compared to a conservative, watchful-waiting strategy.
+In asymptomatic patients with very severe aortic stenosis, early surgical aortic-valve replacement significantly reduced the risk of cardiovascular death and all-cause mortality compared to guideline-directed conservative care.

 Key Findings